-11 Ways to Stop Diabetes from Hurting Your Feet
+11 Ways to Stop Diabetes from Hurting Feet

+Is diabetes hurting your feet?
 When you have diabetes, even small foot conditions can cause major problems.
-That’s why you need to include an experienced podiatrist on your diabetic care team.
+That’s why the American Diabetes Association has launched the Amputation Prevention Alliance.
+(More about that in a moment.)
+And that’s also why you need to include an experienced podiatrist on your diabetic care team.

 At our Spring and Tomball, TX podiatric offices, we’ve really focused on diabetic foot care.
 We help protect our diabetic patients from complications.
 These include foot infection, foot ulcers, and damage caused by poor circulation.